Fit as a Mama Bear

 The Importance Of Glute Work & Hip Exercises While Pregnant

-• The glutes are hip and pelvic stabilizers.
-As our babes grow our posture shifts placing more stress through the back and lower torso.
+As our babes grow our posture shifts placing more stress on the back and lower torso.
 Our hips also begin to widen in order to prepare for birth.
 All of this is expected and normal.

 One major benefit of working the glutes muscles is that you feel them working within 1-2 repetitions.
 The glutes muscles not only change shape when contracting but they burn after a few reps.